Roar! Ikkakumon (JP)

 wait for me.

-That voice is like the most terrifying thing to ever come out of this dub.
+That voice is seriously the most terrifying thing to ever come out of this dub.

 That doesn’t sound like a fun game at all when you say it that way!

 Jou: “It’s no good!
 We’re trapped!”